 The one-year, full-time Master of Accountancy (MAcc) programme gives students an up-to-date knowledge of accountancy theory and practice from a global and local perspective.
 The programme provides a high-quality education in accountancy, auditing, and taxation, and equips future executives and leaders with the skills applicable to the needs of Hong Kong and, increasingly, mainland China and beyond.
-The MAcc programme is designed for those who want to achieve CPA qualification in mind.
+The MAcc programme is also designed for those who want to achieve CPA qualification in future.

 Highly Qualified Instructors